 This past weekend, I splurged and bought a few packs of berries (a special treat indeed, considering the snow still falls in the mountains) because I was so inspired by a new recipe: fermented berries.
-We tend to rely on our fermented vegetables like sour pickles and hot pink jalapeno garlic kraut, as well as tonics like beet kvass, Cinnamon Spice Kombucha, and Jun tea.
+We tend to rely on our fermented vegetables like sour pickles and hot pink jalapeno garlic kraut, as well as tonics like beet kvass, tepache, and Jun tea.
 Just when I thought I had fermented nearly everything under the sun, I came across the idea of fermented berries.

 It seemed almost sacrilege at first, to take a beautiful sweet-tart and ripe berry, lovely in its own right, and to ferment it.
 Would I ruin them?
 Would my son make a face if he tried them?
 No, we loved them.

 What You Need to Know about Fermenting Berries

 Fermentation is a near-magical process, one that transforms food.
 My kitchen is filled with little (and big) jars filled with fruits, vegetables, and grains in varying stages of fermentation: bubbling sourdough starter, fiery fermented hot sauce, robust homemade sauerkraut, yogurt, and sour cream.

 The recipe seemed simple enough: berries, a sweetener, water, and a starter culture to help kickstart the fermentation process.
 In the end, they form a delightfully tart and faintly effervescent treat.